hyperium/hyperium.github.io/_guides/server/echo.md

 That's OK!
 We can just change the `Future` type to something else that can eventually resolve to a `Response`.
 We have two cases now:

 1. With `GET /`, we have an immediate `Response`, and would like to use `FutureResult`.
 2. With `POST /echo`, we need to wait before we can give a `Response`.
-We'll be waiting on concatenating all the `Chunk`s together, so this future would be a `futures::stream::Concat` combined with a `futures::future::Map`.
+We'll be waiting on concatenating all the `Chunk`s together, so this future would be a `futures::stream::Concat2` combined with a `futures::future::Map`.

 It turns out that the futures crate includes a type, `Either`, that allows us to combine two different future types into one type.